fabiosvm/thread-pool/README.md

 # Thread Pool

-A simple implementation of a thread pool written in C.
+A simple, and cross-platform implementation of thread pool written in C.

 ## Building